akashyadav-tech/to-do/README.md

-# SCT_WD_4

 📝 To-Do Web Application

-Task 04 – SkillCraft Technology Internship

 📌 About

-•This is a simple and user-friendly To-Do Web Application developed as Task 04 during my Web Development Internship at SkillCraft Technology.
+•This is a simple and user-friendly To-Do Web Application.
 The application helps users efficiently manage daily tasks by organizing and tracking them in one place.

 ✨ Features